Produce 101: Herbs

 Produce 101: Herbs & Food Cost

 Your springtime bounty can be kept for weeks or months just with the magic of olive oil and your freezer.
 Blend extra herbs with oil and freeze them flat in zip-top bags and then snap pieces off.
-Add to the pan along with your aromatics, and you’ve got a quick burst of fresh flavor at your fingertips.
+Then, add them to the pan along with your aromatics, and you’ve got a quick burst of fresh flavor at your fingertips.
 You can freeze them without oil as well, but the suspended animation quality of the freezer combined with oil helps keep away browning and freezer burn.

 Using butter is another great way to extend the life of herbs, and the maître d’hotel butter mentioned here in this New York Times recipe for compound butter is classic.
 Sam Sifton writes, “A mixture of butter and other ingredients makes a compound butter, which can be used as a kind of insta-sauce on top of cooked meat, vegetables or fish.”